rdaddario/siono-word-count/README.md

 ## Notes

+The word processor uses the blank space to decide a new word has arrived and to update the dictionary.
+There is logic to support words that are split in two consecutive chunks and to support line endings.

 In the case of multiple words with the same count above the N limit, the API will discard the occurrences past that number.